nettee/pancake/README.md

 # Pancake

 Pancake is my personal Relational-DBMS project.
+It is inspired by _RedBase_ of Stanford [CS346](https://web.stanford.edu/class/cs346/2015/) course and can be considered as a Java implementation of RedBase.

-It is intended to envolve in the following three steps:
+Pancake is intended to envolve in the following three steps:

 1. **single-threaded DBMS without transaction** (working)
   + paged file (working)